reign0ver/theMovieDB/README.md

 so yeah, besides the endpoints enums and the API models the last thing we can find in here is my HTTPClient which is basically the class that let us make requests to a backend and consuming any API (RxSwift is used from here to make async calls in the entire app)

-to finish this readme I would like to tell you how is the flow in the app and how layers and how communicate between them:
+to finish this readme I would like to tell you how is the flow in the app and how layers communicate between them:

 ![Screen Shot 2021-12-29 at 2 01 46 AM](https://user-images.githubusercontent.com/37129888/147635788-ae2467c5-5995-4715-8608-8140259ef4ff.png)